imanif/imanif/README.md

 - 👋 Hi, I’m Imani!
-- 👀 I’m interested in natural language processing and machine learning.
+- 👀 I’m interested in applied natural language processing and machine learning for digital humanities research.
-- 🌱 I’m currently learning speech and audio processing.
+- 🌱 I’m currently learning text mining and applied NLP for humanities research.
 - 💞️ I’m looking to collaborate on projects that will give me the opportunity to learn how to analyze and translate the world around me.

 <!---